UPDATED NOVEMBER 2021

 NOTE: VIETNAM IS CURRENTLY NOT ACCEPTING FOREIGN TOURIST ARRIVALS AND THE COUNTRY PLANS TO RESUME SELECT INTERNATIONAL TOURISM FROM 2022 ONWARDS.
 TO KEEP YPURSELF UPDATED ON THE TRAVEL REQUIREMENTS, CHECK OUT THE OFFICIAL TOURISM SITE.

 If you are planning a trip to Vietnam, make sure to include Hoi An in your itinerary.
 Hoi An is often overlooked by tourists who travel directly from Hanoi to Ho chi minh city without making a stop here.
 But this cultural capital of Vietnam deserves your attention.
-With this Hoi An travel guide, get all the information you need about this charming town.
-Hopefully this Hoi An travel guide can inspire you to plan a visit here.
+With this Hoi An itinerary, get all the information you need about this charming town.
+Hopefully this Hoi An itinerary can inspire you to plan a visit here.

 This blog was born out of my love for travel and writing.
 None of the posts are sponsored in any way.
 All opinions and recommendations are my own.

 Lonely Planet has described Hoi An as one of the top 5 cities to visit in South-East Asia and after our visit in 2018, we understood why.
 This picturesque little town is filled with pretty streets, world heritage sites, an amazing riverside with a vibrant night market, delicious food and beaches.
 In addition, it also boasts of some of the best boutique accomodation in Asia.
 No wonder we fell in love with it at first sight!

 Hoi An was the last stop in our (pretty exhausting!)
 Vietnam trip and was one of the highlights along with cruising in Halong bay and experiencing the crazy chaos of Hanoi.
 We could not have chosen a better place to end the holiday.